nuuthei/kemma/README.md

 # kemma

 A very simple PubChem chemical database bot for Discord.
+Type '.chelp' for instructions.

 Dependencies: